JasonZhouPW/test_opencode_agent/tasks.md

     14. append the result in ./results.csv file with pr file name, patch file name, success (true/false), error message (if any), and process next line

+# 3. Principles
+    DO NOT ASK ME ANY THING, JUST DO IT.